HorizonUnix/GenericNVMeName/README.md

 > - In my case, my `Vendor` ID is `0x8086` and `Device` ID is `0xF1A8`, so my `IOPCIPrimaryMatch` is `0xf1a88086`.
 ### [Optional]
 - You can change the NVMe controller name by changing the `Vendor Name` and `Chipset Name` in `Info.plist`.

+> [!CAUTION]
+> - I think the members and owners of ChefKiss Inc. shouldn't use this kext.
+Why?
+Because Visual will say, 'Do not use this kext because it will inject some useless information and just only for comestic, etc...'
+So, is that true?
+We still don't know because I've been banned from both Telegram and GitHub by ChefKiss ( Visual )